-But then it happened, and it was so fulfilling.
-Being finally able to go inside the building that I had never set foot in before and see so many things that were hidden in its basements.
+It feels great being finally able to go inside the building that I had never set foot in before and see so many things that were hidden in its basements.

 It was founded in 1958 as the Museum of Modern Art and it was the first Contemporary Art museum in this part of Europe.
 It’s a beautiful, angular, glass-and-steel modernist building on the banks of the Sava River.
-The works by Picasso, Matisse and Van Gogh and other local artists are just some that MOCAB has in its collection.
+The works by Picasso, Matisse, and Van Gogh and other local artists are just some that MOCAB has in its collection.